RobertARandolph/AdmiralBumbleBee.com/health.md

 * I have had frequent falls.
 1-5 a month.
 * I will soon be wearing hinged AFO braces.
 I currently can play drums for approximately 10 minutes before my hands become numb and I develop tremors.
 * My feet 'stutter'.
-When I attempt to press a pedal there is sometimes a short lag before my foot moves.
+When I attempt to press a pedal there is sometimes a short lag before my foot moves. (reduced nerve conduction velocity is likely cause)
 I can play guitar or electric bass for about 20 minutes before my fingers become numb.
 Primarily on my plucking hand.
 Typing is difficult.
 I often miskey, place my hands incorrectly or do not press keys hard enough to actuate the switch.
 * I can type for approximately 10-20 minutes before my fingers have lost all sensation of pressure.
+  * August 2021 - I've been able to improve this by switching to linear, non-clicky keyboard switches with rubber o-rings.
+I've done exercises to increase key accuracy so that I don't press on the edges of the keys.
+I can type for about 2 hours now (!).
 * I drop things frequently.
 I drop something that I believe I have firm hold of between 5-10 times a day.

 ## Mitigations